 TEAMSTERS LOCAL 502: CASA SCHOLARSHIP FUND

 We are happy to announce the Teamsters Local 502: CASA Scholarship Fund.
 A letter explaining the process and the link to the Scholarship Fund Application is below.
 The application submission timeline is extended from September 5th to October 26th, 2020.

 The following guidelines are for you to follow in order to submit your application for the Teamsters Local 502: Commonwealth Association of School Administrators (CASA) Scholarship Fund (“Scholarship Fund”).

 The object of the Scholarship Fund is to provide financial assistance to the children of members of Teamsters Local 502: CASA, as well as to any children attending a public (non-charter) school within the School District of Philadelphia, who are recommended by a member of CASA, who have demonstrated scholastic ability, good character and qualities of leadership.

-The competition will be open to children who meet the definition of eligibility.
+The application process will be open to children who meet the definition of eligibility.
 The application time period is from September 5, 2020, through October 26, 2020.

 Each scholarship will be for up to one thousand dollars ($1000) per year.

 The Scholarship Fund is a non-profit trust administered and maintained by Trustees and devoted solely and exclusively to the purpose of granting financial aid in the educational endeavors of eligible children.

-Any child whose parent is a rank and file member of CASA with a minimum of two years’ membership in Teamsters Local 502 will be eligible for the scholarship competition as will any children attending a public (non-charter) school within the School District of Philadelphia who are recommended by a member of CASA.
+Any child whose parent is a rank and file member of CASA with a minimum of two years’ membership in Teamsters Local 502 will be eligible for the scholarship application process as will any children attending a public (non-charter) school within the School District of Philadelphia who are recommended by a member of CASA.